Vortigern

 Vortigern die?
 Vortimer originally fought for his father

 in the battles after the Saxon revolt.
-But after
+But after Vortimer's

-Vortimer's death Vortigern returns, suffers a final
+death Vortigern returns, suffers a final humiliation and

-even mistaking Vortigern for Vortimer.
+mistaking Vortigern for Vortimer.
 In the legends,

 Vortimer rebels after his father marries Rowena,